Charlton Athletic F.C.: Film and TV

+A young Billy Butcher has a Charlton flag in his room in Amazon Prime Video superhero series The Boys.

+Books

-Charlton Athletic has also featured in a number of book publications, in both the realm of fiction and factual/sports writing.
-These include works by Charlie Connelly and Paul Breen's work of popular fiction which is entitled "The Charlton Men".
+Charlton Athletic has also featured in several book publications, in both fictional and factual sports writing.
+These include works by Charlie Connelly and Paul Breen's work of popular fiction which is entitled The Charlton Men.
 The book is set against Charlton's successful 2011–12 season when they won the League One title and promotion back to the Championship in concurrence with the 2011 London riots.

-Timothy Young, the protagonist in Out of the Shelter, a novel by David Lodge, supports Charlton Athletic.
+Timothy Young, the protagonist in Out of the Shelter, a 1970 novel by David Lodge, supports Charlton Athletic.
 The book describes Timothy listening to Charlton's victory in the 1947 FA Cup Final on the radio.